jackhatedance/my-english-reading-assistant/web-store/en-default/description.md

 ### Long Description

-English beginners often have trouble reading English articles because of their insufficient vocabulary.
-This software can save readers from the pain of constantly looking up dictionaries and overcome reading difficulties caused by insufficient vocabulary.
-As long as you can keep reading novels and newspapers regularly, even if you don't deliberately memorize words, you can improve your English level unconsciously.
+English beginners often cannot persist in reading English articles because of insufficient vocabulary.
+This software can save readers from the pain of constantly looking up dictionaries and overcome the reading difficulties caused by insufficient vocabulary.
+If you see a new word many times, you will remember its meaning unconsciously, and words in context are less likely to be forgotten.
+Let readers enjoy the content of the article as much as possible.

 The main functions are as follows:

 1. Initialize/import/export personal vocabulary.
-2. Automatically display the meaning of new words on the web page according to the personal vocabulary.
+2. According to the personal vocabulary, the meaning of new words is automatically displayed on the web page.
-3. During the reading process, mark words as known/unknown, so as to update the personal vocabulary.
+3. Mark words as known/unknown during reading, so as to update the personal vocabulary.
+4. Support root affix memory method
-4. View reading history.
+5. View reading history.
-5. Highlight web page content and take notes.
+6. Highlight and take notes on web page content.
-6. Support epub/pdf format e-books (novels, foreign magazines, etc.), news, forums and most other English websites.
+7. Support epub/pdf format e-books (novels, foreign magazines, etc.), as well as most English websites.